furgerf/304cr-assignment-1/README.md

 ## Further Information
 More detailed description of the components of the project as well as the usage can be found in the [description file](https://github.com/mystyfly/304cr-assignment-1/blob/master/DESCRIPTION.md).

+## Examples
+Example maps showcasing different features/limitations of the project can be found in the [example file](https://github.com/mystyfly/304cr-assignment-1/blob/master/EXAMPLE.md).